mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Te: Pause.
 I don’t know what to do thought.
     Da: Well quite but what other games are there?

-Te adopts with this suggestion readily once he understands Da's suggestion in full.
-He approaches Mick with a suggestion.
+Te adopts with this suggestion readily once he understands Da's suggestion.
+He then approaches Mick with a suggestion.

     Te: You could have a game where every 15 seconds 10 seconds you could add and enemy to such and such a random number between such and such (holds up hands to indicate parameters).
 You could block it somewhere.
     Da: So instead of.. instead of the world… the world being sideways.
 We could have the world being looked down on. (reindicates the change of perspective)